Warning about Laser Liposuction

 can a doctor be about a non-returnable $130,000 machine with no resale market that

 he has bought (or, worse, that the manufacturer may have given him).

 I am talking about, look what I found a few years back when I searched "Laser Liposuction" at eBay.

 Talk about a troubled asset!

 They bought it for $85,000, are offering it at $20,000, and still

 have no bids.
 Ouch!

-And yes, this is last year's machine.
+And yes, this was an earlier machine.
 But what will this year's machine become

 An asset that lost 76% of its value in two years?